-- Are you interested in learning more about what makes your tween or teen tick?
-Would you like the opportunity to interact with other parents who have some of the same challenges and questions as you do?
-Check out Parenthetical an online site offered by the University of Wisconsin for parents of children between the ages of 10-16.
-It’s a parenting website, blog and social network all in one place.
-Gain new insights as you connect with other parents.
+- Want to learn more about what makes your tween or teen tick?
+Check out Parenthetical by the University of Wisconsin for parents of children 10-16.
+It’s a parenting site, blog and social network in one.

-- Do you know that there is website just developed by teens for teens in Arlington?
-Lots of great resources, things to do, blogs, and information.
-Check it out at www.arlingtonteens.com
+- There is site by teens for teens in Arlington?
+More resources, things to do, blogs, and information.
+Visit Arlingtonteens.com

-- Check out these 3 Easy Tips for Improving Student Effort.
+- Check out 3 Easy Tips for Improving Student Effort

-- Find tips and resources for financial assistance at the US Department of Education Student Aid resources website
+- Tips and resources for financial assistance at the US Department of Education Student Aid resources website

 - Start with a Book has great ideas to keep kids reading and exploring every day